gregorydickson/pashion-web/README.md

 # Brand Onboarding
  * Brand probably already has a Brand record in the database, if not, create a Brand in database at /brand
  * upload Looks will create a Brand if none exists
- * Create a Directory in StormPath (stormpath tenant: zippy-lizard1) for the Brand, put directory URI in the Brand's record in the table.
+ * Create a Directory in StormPath (stormpath tenant: zippy-lizard1) for the Brand, put directory URI in the Brand's record in the database.
  * In Stormpath admin console, create a Group for the user type (brand_users).
 Put the Brand's name in the group description.
  * Switch to Groups > brand_users (for the brand you added).
 Map the application to the group.
  * Create users with the page /users/create in our application.
+ * Required fields for new users are email,city,is in pashion network, and password.

 # Databases